Develop on Cadence. Release on Demand.

 - Participating in, and overseeing the final release activities

-Many enterprises hold release governance meetings weekly to address the following questions:
+Many enterprises hold release governance meetings on a regular cadence to address the following questions:

 - Is the vision still understood, and are the trains and teams aligned for that purpose?